JetBrains/teamcity-roadmap/BuildConfiguration.md

 # Build Configuration Overview
-Build configuration overview is a card you see whenever you click on a project.
+Build configuration overviews are the cards you see whenever you click on a project.
-It contains vital information of the according build configuration. <br/>
+They contain vital information on the according build configuration. <br/>
 Build configuration overview is included in the [Sakura UI](https://github.com/JetBrains/teamcity-roadmap/blob/master/Sakura.md) update.